bentasker/HLS-Stream-Creator/README.md

 Output
 -------

-As of version 1, the HLS resources will be output to the directory *output*.
+As of version 1, the HLS resources will be output to the directory *output* (unless a different directory has been specified with *-o*).
 These will consist of video segments encoded in H.264 with AAC audio and an m3u8 file in the format

 >\#EXTM3U
 >\#EXT-X-MEDIA-SEQUENCE:0